-I may also remark, that in pursuing the pathological inquiry in which we are engaged, our true course is at length rendered plain and direct.
-In judging from the operation of those peculiar gases, the nitrous oxide and febrile miasma, which, when inhaled, affect the composition of the blood, and, at the same time, exert a vivifying influence over the feelings of the mind, it appears that our first proper object is to inquire, if there are not certain morbid conditions of the body in which the blood, from its altered quality, may not produce the same consequences.
-The causes also thus affecting the sunguineous system, may be considered as arising, in the first place, from hereditary or constitutional taints of the blood; 2dly, From the suppression of healthy or accustomed evacuations; Sdly, From adventitious matters directly admitted into the composition of this fluid; and, 4thly, From ciroutmetances affecting the state of the circulating system through the medium of the nerves or brain.
-Lastly, I may be allowed to observe, that whenever such a vivifying influence can be proved to exist, no future difficulty will surely remain in secounting for the spectral illusions which must necessarily result from its high degree of excitement, or when ideas are rendered as vivid as actual impressions.
+I may also remark, that, in pursuing the pathological inquiry in which we are engaged, our true course is at length rendered plain and direct.
+In judging from the operation of those peculiar gases, the nitrous oxide and febrile miasma, which, when inhaled, affect the composition of the blood, and, at the same time, exert a vivifying influence over the feelings of the mind, it appears that our first proper object is to inquire, if there are not many morbid conditions of the body in which the blood, from its altered quality. may not produce the same consequences.
+In fact, the causes thus affecting the sanguineous system, may be considered as arising, in the first place, from hereditary or constitutional taints of the blood; 2dly.
+From the suppression of healthy or accustomed evacuations: 3dly.
+From adventitious matters directly admitted into the composition of this fluid; and, 4thly, From circumstances affecting the state of the circulating system through the medium of the nerves or brain.
+Lastly, I may be allowed to observe, that whenever such a vivifying influence can be proved to exist, no future difficulty will surely remain in accounting for the spectral illusions which must necessarily result, when ideas, from their high degree of excitement, are rendered as vivid as actual impressions.